txt/ase23/docs/intro.md

 we offer to them the same chance for adventure, for the pursuit of new and interesting designs, that we have had."

+Returning to Picasso, as witnessed by his own self-portraits (shown top-right), his methods matured dramatically over this lifetime.
+Picasso felt that we do not see an object from one angle or perspective, but rather from many angles selected by sight and movement.
+As a result of this belief, his cubist style [^0] became about _how_ to see an object or figure rather than _what_ the artist was looking at.

+Similarly, I'm suggesting here that we should use automated software engineering not just as  method for building things.
+But also for reviewing more options along the way.
+If that  seems a little vague to you, then I'll repeat using the language of high-church SE theory.
+Don't worry if you the following paragraph makes no sense to you.
+By the time I'm done with you, you will be surprosed at just how easy is the following.

+I advocate for metamorphic testing of requirements models, informed by theorem proving, multi-objective optimization, and data mining (specifically, semi-supervised learning).
+In that seaerch, XXX basi. also, extensio tests. what is missing. repoteroty grids The computational complexity of this search will be reduced by a cycle of depth-bound stochastic fuzzing and keys (small variabes that control the rest).

 <br clear=all>